 Join the Club

-If you’d like to learn more about the Global Black Community club or any other UAGC student organization, take a look at the current list of opportunities and reach out to the group that interests you.
+If you’d like to join or learn more about the Global Black Community club or any other UAGC student organization, take a look at the current list of opportunities and reach out to the group that interests you.
 You never know — there may even be a chance for you to participate in a leadership role or even establish your own club!

 --